His mother threw him in the Florida trash, and he grew up to become a millionaire

 Freddie sold his shoe tracking invention for $ 2,2 million and waited for his money to be paid.
 Nathan always wanted a 1993 Ford pickup and a fishing boat, but now that Freddie could afford to buy them, it was too late.

-“It really opened my eyes and taught me that money is nothing more than a tool, and I will do everything in my power to make the world a better place before leaving,” Freddie said.
-"My father was not a rich man, but he influenced the lives of many people, and I just want to help everyone I can."
+“It really opened my eyes and taught me that money is nothing more than a tool and I will do everything in my power to make the world a better place before I leave it,” Freddie said.
+“My father wasn’t a rich man, but he influenced a lot of people’s lives, and I just want to help everyone I can.”

 At this stage, Freddie, inspired by personal experience, invented another smart device.
 To visit his mother's uncle, he had to make a voyage to Georgia.
 The boy was eight years old at the time.

-“When we got to his house, my mom and dad started knocking on the door, and he still didn’t come to her,” recalls Freddie.
-“Then my father said, 'Hey, Fred, can you crawl through the window and open the front door?'
+“When we got to his house, my mom and dad started knocking on the door, but he still wouldn’t come to it,” Freddie recalls.
+“Then my dad said, 'Hey Fred, can you climb through the window and open the front door?'

 Freddie went inside, opened the door.
 He saw his relative sitting in an armchair by the fireplace, and thought that everything was in order.

-“My dad came up to him.
-I remember how he called my mother and said: “Betty Mae, he's dead,” says Freddie.
+“My dad walked up to him.
+I remember him calling my mom and saying, 'Betty Mae, he's dead,'" Freddie says.

 A relative fell into a diabetic coma and died.

-“When it comes to a person who has diabetes, when he checks his blood sugar, he has to write it down and keep statistics, and in the case of my mother's uncle, even if he wrote it down, in the countryside where he lived, simply there was no one to keep records, ”explained Freddie.
+“When it comes to a person who suffers from diabetes, when he checks his blood sugar level, he should write it down and keep statistics, and in the case of my mother’s uncle, even if he wrote it down, in the rural area where he lived, he just there was no one to keep records,” Freddie explained.

 Other inventions and projects